South Carolina workers' compensation

 • Sole proprietors

-• Agricultural workers as well as agricultural product salespeople
+• Agricultural employees as well as agricultural product salespeople

 • Casual/temporary employees that only work on an “as needed” basis (i.e., seasonal workers, tutors, etc.)